 For example, in my Blueberry Cupcakes I used fresh blueberries to make the jam and the frosting came more purple.
 In my Chocolate Blueberry Cake, I used frozen blueberries to make the jam and it came more magenta.

-Store extra blueberry frosting in an airtight container or a bowl covered in plastic wrap in the fridge for up to 3 days.
+Storing: Store extra frosting in an airtight container or a bowl covered in plastic wrap in the fridge for up to 3 days.

 When ready to use, let it come to room temperature on the counter and rewhip to get that creamy consistency.